 Your water is purified at the City Water Filtration Plant located near Starlight Beach.
 The treatment process consists of a series of steps.
 Raw water is drawn from Lake Huron, along the way chlorine is added for disinfection of pathogens.
-Alum, polymer and fluoride are then added.
-During 2023, fluoride addition was conducted from January through April.
-The City of Alpena WTP no longer adds fluoride during the treatment process as this additive is not required under the SDWA.
+Alum, polymer, and fluoride are then added.
 Alum and polymer are used to remove sediment from the water.
 The addition of alum causes smaller particles to adhere to one another until they are heavy enough to settle to the bottom of basins, only the cleaner water continues throughout the treatment process.
 After settling, phosphate is added as well as filter aid if needed.
-Phosphate aides in filter performance and also helps prevent corrosion of pipes throughout the water system.
+Phosphate aides in filter performance and helps prevent corrosion of pipes throughout the water system.
 Filter aid helps with turbidity removal during filtration.
 Filtration occurs when the water travels through a layer of granular activated carbon, sand, and other media.
-As smaller, suspended particles are removed, turbidity decreases, and clear water emerges.
-Chlorine is added again at this point as a final disinfectant.
-Chlorine is carefully monitored to maintain the required minimal dosage throughout the distribution system to ensure the microbial safety of your water.
+As smaller, suspended particles are removed, turbidity monitored to maintain the required minimal dosage throughout the distribution system to ensure the microbial safety of your water.
 The water is then pumped through the distribution piping to water towers, and your home or business.